hschendel/aoc2021dart/README.md

 Choosing the A* algorithm turned out to work even for the expanded map in part two.
 Also, my Dart implementation of A* looks very readable to me.

+## Day 16

+I learned a bit more about stream processing.
+If you write a recursive-descent parser, `StreamIterator` is a good fit.